 If you have ever been to Amsterdam, you know that it is pretty small once you start walking around it, and for a small city, it has a ton of parks!
 These parks are always full of tourists and locals enjoying the beauty of nature.
 The best part about visiting a park in Amsterdam is that it is 100% free!
 Since the weather is very unpredictable in Amsterdam, when the weather is nice and sunny, the parks are packed with people.

 A Dutch favorite is going to a park to relax with friends and family.
 Many people bring baskets with food and host their own picnics, or they bring speakers to listen to music or a book to lie out in the sun and read.
 It is also trendy to just walk around the parks and admire the beauty of nature.
 The giant trees, little rivers, and hidden corners are yours to discover and make for a fun adventure.

 The best parks in Amsterdam are:

-- Oosterpark – this park is located in Amsterdam Oost and is a small but stunning Amsterdam beauty.
+- Oosterpark is located in Amsterdam Oost and is a small but stunning Amsterdam beauty.
 Its location further from the city center makes it a less popular park and offers a more intimate experience.

-- Westerpark – This is located in Amsterdam West and is another large park but much more popular among locals.
+- Westerpark – This is located in Amsterdam West and is another large park but much more prevalent among locals.
 There are way fewer tourists here with all the same beauty of Vondelpark.